project-codeflare/rayvens/README.md

 # Ray events
-Simple ray eventing.
+Simple ray eventing using existin Ray API.

-To install, clone the repository.
+To install, first clone the repository, then:

 ```
 cd ray_events
 ```

-Then run:
+and invoke:

 ```
 pip3 install -e . -v